Taking on the roads, the sights and the potholes of the continent of Africa for 6 months.

 Our welcome back to Uganda was as warm the second time as it was the first, with visa officials chuckling amicably as they remembered taking our $100 just 3 weeks previously, and gladly took the same amount for the second time while pasting our second visas nest to the first ones with far too much glee!
 The roads were reassuringly bad again (confirming a lack of foreign aid and therefore begging) and the fruit was ridiculously cheap.
 Being back in Uganda was a breath of fresh air!

-yi where we bagged a camping spot right on the lake and took 5 days to finally sort out our car and to do the ridiculous amount of washing that had piled up.
+Our first stop was Lake Bunyonyi where we bagged a camping spot right on the lake and took 5 days to finally sort out our car and to do the ridiculous amount of washing that had piled up.
 There were no taps so the staff directed us to the jerry where they do the hotel's landry, offering to do ours as well.
 When we declined their offer, they brought us buckets and stood around chuckling at these mzungus doing their laundry "African" style: scooping water up from the lake and stomping on our clothes.
 I think this exercise, which took up the better part of our first two days, earned us some respect amongst the staff because the all made a point of greeting us from their canteen each morning and bidding us good night again upon their departure, always with a wink and a conspiratorial chuckle.
 We did manage to take time out from our doemstic endeavours and hikes up the top of the hill with views accross the black lake dotted with tiny islands which looked similar to lake Kivu but was far cheaper and had camping!
 The Swedish owner of the hotel also seemed to be lacking interaction because she took it upon herself to divulge all the daily operational details and problems to us at length, often first thing in the morning when we were on our way to the loo, so we decided it was in the interest of maintaining normally functioning bladders to head off and explore the rest of Uganda, with clean clothes and a decent looking car.

 Now aparently geologically, it is very difficult to have a diverse array of sights within the same area so Western Uganda consisted mainly of forests and lakes on the Congoles border, which were pretty impressive the first time you hike through the tropical rainforest and spot the various types of monkeys, an area on which I now conmsider myself quite an expert I might add, but gets a bit tedious after the fourth hike with Ugandan guides who insist on divulging the latin name of each and every tree.
 And there were many.
 If it weren't for the persistent safari ants who somehow manage to make it up to your crotch before you even know you stepped on any, the hiking would have been slow going and not great practice for Kili.
 Half of the Western world also seem intent on saving Africca and all seem to want to do it from the comfort and safety of Uganda so instead of bumping int fellow travellers with which to exchange anecdotes, we were surrounded by American missionaries or school tours from the UK all doing their bit to save Afrfica from itself and who were all amazed that we were actually just travelling and not preaching or teaching.
 So socialising was mainly done with the friendly Ugandans who seemed just as relieved that we weren't trying to convert them as we were to find normal conversation, although none of them believed that we were from South Africa but rather from some European country and just living in SA.